Ch-Taymoor-Ahmad/Apple-Grab-Game/README.md

 1. Drag the apple and coin GameObjects into the **Project** panel to create prefabs.
 2. Assign the prefabs to the `Spawner` script.

-### **5.2 Testing**
-1. Press **Play** and move the mouse around.
-The hand should follow the cursor.
-2. Move the hand over apples and coins to collect them.
-3. Verify the score updates correctly in the UI.

 ## **Optional Features**
 1. **Sound Effects**: Add a grab sound when the hand collects an item.